 Oceangoing Cruise Lines

-Holland America Line cruises the world from Alaska to South America, Antarctica, Canada, New England, the Caribbean, Northern Europe, the Mediterranean, Asia, Australia, and New Zealand.
+Holland America Line cruises the world, including Alaska to South America, Antarctica, Canada, New England, the Caribbean, Northern Europe, the Mediterranean, Asia, Australia, and New Zealand.
 The line offers staterooms with mobility assistive features such as space for wheelchairs and scooters, roll-in showers, grab bars, and lift systems to make tenders (smaller ships that go ashore in some ports) wheelchair accessible.
 Provisions are made on most ships for deaf or hearing-impaired passengers.

 Seabourn Cruise Line cruises the world from Australia and New Zealand, Asia, India, Africa, Antarctica, Alaska, and the Caribbean, to the Arctic, Northern Europe, and more.
 Staterooms specially designed for guests who require mobility assistance are available.
 Service animals are permitted (but not pets or therapy companions) as long as proper paperwork and vaccinations are current.
 Provisions are available for passengers who have limited eyesight or hearing, including large print or Braille menus and visual emergency alarms.